Doxuno

 32 Smit Street, Braamfontein, Johannesburg 2001

-This Residential Lease Agreement ("Lease") is entered into between Nkosi Properties (Pty) Ltd ("Landlord") and Zanele Mokoena ("Tenant") in respect of the residential property at Unit 4B, Sandton Gardens, 21 Rivonia Road, Sandton, Johannesburg 2196 ("Property").
-This Lease is governed by the Rental Housing Act 50 of 1999 (RHA), the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act 19 of 1998 (PIE Act), the Consumer Protection Act 68 of 2008 (CPA), and the Constitution of the Republic of South Africa, 1996.
+This Residential Tenancy Agreement ("Lease") is entered into between Nkosi Properties (Pty) Ltd (the "Landlord") and Zanele Mokoena (the "Tenant") in respect of a residential unit in a sectional-title scheme situated at Unit 4B, Sandton Gardens, 21 Rivonia Road, Sandton, Johannesburg 2196 (the "Property").
+This Lease is governed by the Rental Housing Act 50 of 1999 (RHA), the Prevention of Illegal Eviction from and Unlawful Occupation of Land Act 19 of 1998 (PIE Act), the Consumer Protection Act 68 of 2008 (CPA) where applicable, the Property Practitioners Act 22 of 2019 (in respect of any letting agent involved), the Protection of Personal Information Act 4 of 2013 (POPIA), and the Constitution of the Republic of South Africa, 1996 (including the section 26 right to housing and the section 14 right to privacy).

 1.